 Greenplum Database does not install a PAM configuration file.
 If you choose to use PAM authentication with Greenplum, you must identify the PAM service name for Greenplum and create the associated PAM service configuration file and configure Greenplum Database to use PAM authentication as described below:

-Log in to the Greenplum Database coordinator host and set up your environment.
+Log in to the Greenplum Database master host and set up your environment.
 For example:

 $ ssh gpadmin@<gpmaster> gpadmin@gpmaster$ . /usr/local/greenplum-db/greenplum_path.sh

 pamservice name for Greenplum Database.
 In this procedure, we choose the name